AI Standards Hub

 Bringing together expert perspectives from standards development bodies, measurement institutes, national governments, intergovernmental organisations, the AI research community, and civil society, the event will provide a unique platform to advance efforts around AI standards-making, measurement, and assurance as key foundations to build confidence in AI systems.

-Register your interest in the event
+Register to attend the event online

 Speakers